Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/Score-P/README.md

 -   Conversion of the easyconfigs for 23.09 with some build dependencies moved to runtime dependencies as we don't want to rely on RPATH.

--   The AOCC version is not provided: some tests fail.